legeRise/video-creator-api-django/readme.md

 }
 ```

-So, how it does that and What it is capable of?

 ### How it does that?

-It is a pretty simple project, what it actually does is
+It is a pretty simple project, what it actually does is:

-1. Takes a video title from User.   **Note: it assumes the titles to be in "top 5" or 3 etclike format i.e "Top 5 MOuntains", "Top 5 Marvel Superheroes" etc anything for which it can extract keywords
+1. Takes a video title from User. **Note: it assumes the titles to be in "top 5" or 3 etc like format i.e "Top 5 Mountains", "Top 5 Marvel Superheroes" etc anything for which it can extract keywords.

-2. Using Gemini Api generates keywords based on that 'title'
+2. Using Gemini API generates keywords based on that 'title'.

-3. Downloads Images against those keywords
+3. Downloads Images against those keywords.

-4. Creates a video from it along with the text overlay
+4. Creates a video from it along with the text overlay.

-5. Once created, it uploads the video to google drive and returns the link to that video
+5. Once created, it uploads the video to Google Drive and returns the link to that video.

 ### What it's capable of?